home-assistant/home-assistant.io/source/lovelace/views.markdown

 ## {% linkable_title Panel view %}

-This type of view uses the first card in the `cards` array to expand it to ocuppy the complete view space, similar to panels.
+This type of view uses the first card in the `cards` list to expand it to ocuppy the complete view space, similar to panels.
 One very good practical use will be for floor plan type of cards.

 ### {% linkable_title Example %}